Parallelising Glauber dynamics: Introduction

-Next, we show that in the case of the Ising model, we can efficiently simulate $k$-Glauber dynamics for $k=\wt O(\fc{n}{\ve{J}_F^2})$, to obtain a parallel algorithm running in time $\wt O(\ve{J}_F^2)$.
+Algorithmically, the challenge with implementing $k$-Glauber dynamics is that naive enumeration for the transition kernel takes $2^k$ time, and hence we must find a way to use the structure of the distribution to implement each step more efficiently.
+We show that in the case of the Ising model, we can efficiently simulate $k$-Glauber dynamics for $k=\wt O\pa{{n}/{\ve{J^{\invdiameter}}_F}}$, to obtain a parallel algorithm running in time $\wt O\pa{\ve{J^{\invdiameter}}_F}$, where $J^{\invdiameter}$ denotes $J$ with diagonal entries set to 0\footnote{While changing the diagonal entries of $J$ does not change the Ising model, we need to allow $J$ to have nonzero diagonal entries in order to be positive semi-definite.}.
 Under the assumption that $\ve{J}<1$, this is always at most $\wt O(\sqrt n)$. \begin{thm} Let $c>0$.
-With appropriate choice of constants depending only on $c$, if $J$ is symmetric with $\ve{J}\le 1-c$, then $\mathsf{ParallelIsingSampler}$ (Algorithm~\ref{a:pising}) outputs a sample $\ep$-close in TV distance from $\mu_{J,h}$ and, with probability at least $1-\ep$, runs in time $O\pa{\max\{\ve{J}_F,1\}\poly\log\pf n\ep}$ on a parallel machine with $\poly(n)$ processors. \end{thm} We note that our algorithm is a high-accuracy sampler: the only dependence on $\ep$ is a poly-logarithmic dependence in the running time.
-We rely on the result~\cite{anari2021entropic} that give optimal ($O(n\ln n)$) mixing times for the Ising model for $\ve{J}<1$ based on the theory of entropic independence.
+With appropriate choice of constants depending only on $c$, if $J$ is symmetric positive semi-definite with $\ve{J}\le 1-c$, then $\mathsf{ParallelIsingSampler}$ (Algorithm~\ref{a:pising}) with appropriate constants outputs a sample $\ep$-close in TV distance from the Ising model $\mu_{J,h}$ and, with probability at least $1-\ep$, runs in time $O\pa{\max\bc{\ve{J^{\invdiameter}}_F,1}\poly\log\pf n\ep}$ on a parallel machine with $\poly(n)$ processors. \end{thm} We note that our algorithm is a high-accuracy sampler: the only dependence on $\ep$ is a poly-logarithmic dependence in the running time.
+Notably, the number of processors does not depend on $\ep$.
+We rely on the result~\cite{anari2021entropic} that gives optimal ($O(n\ln n)$) mixing times for the Ising model for $\ve{J}<1$ based on the theory of entropic independence.

-The first attempt to implement $k$-Glauber dynamics to approximate the conditional distribution of $k$ coordinates using a product distribution and use rejection sampling.
-Using concentration results (the Hanson-Wright inequality), if $\ve{J_{S\times S}}_F$ is small for the randomly chosen set $S$, then this succeeds with high probability.
-The complication is that $\ve{J_{S\times S}}_F$ can sometimes be large.
+The first attempt to implement $k$-Glauber dynamics is to approximate the conditional distribution of $k$ coordinates using a carefully chosen product distribution and use rejection sampling.
+Using concentration results (the Hanson-Wright inequality), if $\ve{J_{S\times S}^{\invdiameter}}_F$ is small for the randomly chosen set $S$, then this succeeds with high probability.
+The complication is that $\ve{J_{S\times S}^{\invdiameter}}_F$ can sometimes be large.
 If this is the case, then we recurse on $J_{S\times S}$.
-By controlling the expected size of $\ve{J_{S\times S}}_F$, we show that the recursive calls form a subcritical branching process and with high probability, add at most a polylogarithmic overhead to the running time.
+By controlling the expected size of $\ve{J_{S\times S}^{\invdiameter}}_F$, we show that the recursive calls form a subcritical branching process and with high probability, add at most a polylogarithmic overhead to the running time.